StraDaMa/Legend-of-Zelda-Phantom-Hourglass-D-Pad-Patch/unpack/readme.txt

 xdelta.exe -d -s (old_file) (delta_file) (decoded_new_file)

-old_file should be a copy of Legend of Zelda Phantom Hourglass US delta_file is the patch (zelda_phantom_hourglass_dpad.xdelta) decoded_new_file is the filename after patching
+old_file should be a copy of Legend of Zelda Phantom Hourglass US/EU delta_file is the patch (zelda_phantom_hourglass_dpad.xdelta) decoded_new_file is the filename after patching